 Note – Commonly, life insurance needs change throughout your lifetime.
 We recommend purchasing an amount of life insurance that meets your current needs.
 In the future, your independent agent can always guide you in making changes to your life insurance planning as needed.

-10. What Are The Drawbacks To No Exam Life Insurance?
+10. 4 Drawbacks To No Exam Life Insurance

 So, why would you not want to purchase no exam life insurance?